3 for 3 Lunch Challenge - Lunchbox Ideas

 - I added grapes and some veggie straws (one of my family's favorite snacks) but again swap out for your choice of snack.

 - If you have bacon bits on hand they make a great topper for this salad!

 - I then tossed chopped chicken shortcuts and cooked broccoli florets in a BBQ Sauce (just a spoonful or so for flavor but not enough to make it saucy).

-- I toasted lightly (in my toaster) one half of a round sandwich thin but you could also use an English muffin or a bagel.
+- Lightly toast (in my toaster) one half of a round sandwich thin but you could also use an English muffin or a bagel.
 You can also swap out for gluten free products as needed.

-- I spread additional BBQ Sauce on the sandwich thin and covered with the chicken broccoli mix
+- Spread additional BBQ Sauce on the sandwich thin and covered with the chicken broccoli mix

-- I topped with shredded Italian blend cheese but again swap out for a different sliced or shredded cheese as you may have on hand.
+- Top with shredded Italian blend cheese but again swap out for a different sliced or shredded cheese as you may have on hand.